Changissnz/r2apart/technicals.md

 node of another player, it can place only one negochip of `distortion` on it.

-## Data Structure for Player Decision
+## Context Structure for Player Decision
 The data structure that a Player uses to conduct decisions at every timestamp is the `PContext` structure, which provides information for the possible moves it can take, each of one of